Who Buffers Income Losses after Job Displacement? The Role of Alternative Income Sources, the Family, and the State ...

 Productivity: More with Less by Better Available resources are scarce.
 To sustain our...

-Journal of Economic Growth,
+Journal of Economic Behavior and Organization,

 Research has shown that firms with overconfident chief executive officers (CEOs) tend to overinvest and are exposed to high risks due to unrealistically optimistic estimates of their firms’ future performance.
 This study finds evidence that overconfident CEOs also affect suppliers’ risk taking.
 Specifically, serving overconfident customers can lead to high supplier risks, measured by stock volatility, idiosyncratic risk, and market risk.
 The effects are pronounced when customers aggressively invest in research and development (R&D).
 Our results are robust after addressing self-selection bias and using different CEO overconfidence measures.
 We also document some real effects of customer CEO overconfidence on suppliers.

 Expectations, Infections, and Economic Activity